jellyfin/jellyfin.org/docs/general/server/media/_video-multiversion.md

 ## Multiple Versions

-Jellyfin supports storing multiple versions of the same video within a single folder by using filename suffixes.
+Jellyfin supports multiple versions of the same video for movies and episodes.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';